hamzamassaoudi/hmassaoudi.com/src/pages/blog/2020/ANONYMIZATION OF TEXT DATA USING NAMED-ENTITY RECOGNITION.md

 #### Generative and Discriminative Models

 Generative models' approach might seem counterintuitive.
 They describe how a target vector y (type of words in our case) can probabilistically "generate" a feature vector x (words in our case).
-Discriminative models are more intuitive because they are working backwards, they describe how to assign a label y to a feature vector x.
+Discriminative models are more intuitive because they are working backward, they describe how to assign a label y to a feature vector x.

 In principle, we can see that the approaches are distinct.
 They work in two opposite directions,  but theoretically, we can always convert between the two methods using Bayes rule.

 For example, in the naive Bayes model, it is easy to convert the joint probability **p(x,y) = p(y)p(x/y)** into a conditional distribution **p(y/x)**.
 But in practice, we never have the exact true distribution to calculate the conditional distribution.
 We can end up with two different estimations of p(y/x).

 To sum up, Generative and discriminative may have the same purpose which is calculating the conditional probability p(y/x), but they proceed in two different ways.